Post-traumatic stress disorder and substance use disorders: Treatment options

 Assessment of effectiveness of treatment for comorbid PTSD and SUD has fluctuated.
 While some treatments for cooccurring PTSD and SUD have shown promising in symptom reduction for both diagnoses, many have not evidenced the ability to be more effective than treatment of PTSD or SUD alone.
 This is further complicated by high rates of treatment dropout and substance relapse in studies of treatment in this population.
 Research has focused on two major forms of treatment for those with comorbid SUD and PTSD: treatments that focus on the traumatic experience(s), and treatments that do focus on traumatic experience(s).
 Research has not definitely concluded that any form of treatment adequately addresses the treatment needs of those who have both PTSD and SUD.

 Non-trauma focused treatments

 Treatments that are non-trauma focused do not emphasize the individual's exposure to the trauma memory as a means to treat both PTSD and SUD.
 Seeking safety is the most well-known non-trauma focused treatment for SUD and PTSD and is based on cognitive behavior therapy.
 The goal of seeking safety's is to increase the safety of the individual's coping style by addressing thoughts, behaviors, and interpersonal interactions for the individual seeking treatment.
-Additional non-trauma focused treatments include but are not limited to CBT for PTSD (CBT-P) in existing addiction treatment programs, substance dependency posttraumatic stress disorder (SDPT), and transcend therapy.
+Additional non-trauma focused treatments include but are not limited to CBT for PTSD (CBT-P) in existing addiction treatment programs, substance dependency post-traumatic stress disorder (SDPT), and transcend therapy.
+Other non-trauma focused treatments also include holistic alternatives such as yoga, meditation and acupuncture, which have shown to be effective in treating PTSD and SUD specifically in victims of sexual assault and veterans.